GluuFederation/docs-casa-prod/docs/source/user-guide.md

 Once it's added, the new device will appear in a list on the same page.
 Click the pencil to edit the device's nickname or the trashcan to delete the device.

 ![added-u2f](./img/view-2fa-casa.png)

-!!!
-Warning
-    When a credential is deleted, it cannot be recovered.
-Deleting credentials may result in 2FA being turned off.

 ### Super Gluu Devices